 3. Extract polygons from a raster based on pixel values

-In FME, do this by sending rasters through the RasterToPolygonCoercer.
-This transformer essentially turns pixels into polygons.
+FME has support for a lot of raster and imagery formats, as well as a lot of very powerful functionality for working with rasters.
+To classify a raster and convert groups of pixels to polygons, send it through the RasterToPolygonCoercer.
 While this method is simpler since it doesn’t involve downloading the 3rd-party tool Potrace, note it’s more intensive and therefore slower than Potrace.
 If you have a big raster, it’ll probably be more worth your while to use method #1.

 Tip: For a huge raster, consider converting it to a point cloud and using FME’s superfast point cloud processing capabilities to perform your transformation of choice – e.g. group points by their component values and dissolve into polygons.